Defect in cyclotomic Hecke algebras: Introduction

 Hecke algebras associated with the groups of type $G(l,1,n)$ are also known as Ariki--Koike algebras.
 Their simple modules are parametrised by the $l$-partitions of $n$.
 Using the Schur element formula for the Ariki--Koike algebras that we developed in \cite{CJ}, we are able to give a combinatorial expression for the defect of the simple module $V^{\ulambda}$, where $\ulambda$ is an $l$-partition of $n$.
 This expression introduces the notion of charged hook lengths of a multipartition, which generalises the notion of generalised hook lengths introduced in \cite{CJ}.
 Thanks to the Morita equivalence by Dipper and Mathas \cite{DiMa}, we can restrict to a specific setting, where the $\Phi$-defect of a module is given by the number of charged hook lengths that are congruent to $0$ modulo $e$, where $e$ is the order of the root of unity whose minimal polynomial is $\Phi$.
 We compute this number using the abacus decomposition of $\ulambda$ and we prove that it is equal to the weight of $\ulambda$, another combinatorial datum attached to a multipartition by Fayers \cite{F}.
 Since the weight is a block invariant, we are able to deduce that the defect is a block invariant.
-This concludes the proof of our conjecture for the groups $G(l,1,n)$ (Theorem \ref{main-AK}), to which the whole Section 3 is devoted.
-In Section 4, we extend our result to the groups $G(l,p,n)$ with the use of Clifford theory.
+This concludes the proof of our main result for the groups $G(l,1,n)$ (Theorem \ref{main-AK}), to which the whole Section 3 is devoted.
+At the same time, we obtain a new way of calculating the weight, using the easy-to-compute charged hook lengths.
+In Section 4, we extend the result of the defect being a block invariant to the groups $G(l,p,n)$ with the use of Clifford theory.

 Furthermore, in Section 5, we prove that the defect is a block invariant for all exceptional cyclotomic Hecke algebras studied in \cite{CM}.
 These are the only cyclotomic Hecke algebras associated with exceptional complex reflection groups for which the decomposition matrices have been explicitly calculated (besides \cite{GP} where only real groups were considered).
 Our proof is computational and is based on a GAP3 program that we created to calculate all possible blocks and the defects of the representations they contain.